 UAs SHOULD limit the rate at which they send reports.
 For example, it is unnecessary to send the same report to the same report-uri more than once in the same web browsing session.

 The OPTIONAL enforce directive is a valueless directive that, if present (i.e., it is “asserted”), signals to the UA that compliance to the CT Policy should be enforced (rather than report-only) and that the UA should refuse future connections that violate its CT Policy.
 When both the enforce directive and report-uri directive (as defined in Figure 2) are present, the configuration is referred to as an “enforce-and-report” configuration, signalling to the UA both that compliance to the CT Policy should be enforced and that violations should be reported.

 The max-age directive specifies the number of seconds after the reception of the Expect-CT header field during which the UA SHOULD regard the host from whom the message was received as a Known Expect-CT Host.

-The max-age directive is REQUIRED to be present within an “Expect-CT” header field.
+If a response contains an “Expect-CT” header field, then the response MUST contain an “Expect-CT” header field with a max-age directive.
+(A max-age directive need not appear in every “Expect-CT” header field in the response.)
 The max-age directive is REQUIRED to have a directive value, for which the syntax (after quoted-string unescaping, if necessary) is defined in Figure 3.

 max-age-value = delta-seconds delta-seconds = 1*DIGIT